WolframSegler/LTV_Economy/data/config/industry_config_doc.md

    * Total constant capital value `V_cc = P_out * RoCC`.
    * `CCMoneyDist` weights allocate V\_cc to each input.
    * Abstract inputs in `CCMoneyDist` contribute to accounting but have no quantities.
+   * Real inputs per unit of output are stored inside `DynamicInputsPerUnit` during initialization.

 2. **Non-labor production** (`usesWorkers = false`):

    * Output quantity = `base_prod` × 10^(market_size - 3) (if `scaleWithMarketSize = true`).
-   * Consumption requirements from `ConsumptionMap` are scaled accordingly.
+   * Consumption requirements from `StaticInputsPerUnit` are scaled accordingly.
+   * Inputs are scaled with modifiers from outputs if the output is not abstract.
+   * If using `CCMoneyDist` to model inputs instead, the allocations will build a `DynamicInputsPerUnit` map.
+"If both CCMoneyDist and StaticInputsPerUnit are present, which is undefined, only CCMoneyDist is used.
+Static inputs are ignored in this case."

 3. **Abstract outputs** (`isAbstract = true`):